 - iii.
-A summary of community complaints or concerns about the Surveillance Technology, if any; - The results of any non-privileged internal audits, any information about violations of the Surveillance Use Policy, and any actions taken in response; - v.
+A summary of community complaints or concerns about the Surveillance Technology, if any; - iv.
+The results of any non-privileged internal audits, any information about violations of the Surveillance Use Policy, and any actions taken in response unless it constitutes a personnel matter or otherwise implicates a privacy interest; - v.
 Whether the Surveillance Technology has been effective at achieving its identified purpose; - vi.
-The number of public records requests received by the City seeking documents concerning Surveillance Technology approved during the previous year; - vii.
+Statistics-The number of on public records requests received by the City seeking documents concerning Surveillance Technology approved during the previous year; - vii.
 An estimate of the total annual costs for the Surveillance Technology, including personnel and other ongoing costs, and what source(s) of funding will fund the technology in the coming year, if known; and - viii.
-Whether the civil rights and liberties of any communities or groups, including communities of color or other marginalized communities in the City are disproportionately impacted by the deployment of the Surveillance Technology. - (C) Based upon information provided in the Annual Surveillance Report, the City Council shall determine whether the benefits to the impacted City department(s) and the community of the Surveillance Technology outweigh the financial and operational costs and whether reasonable safeguards exist to address reasonable concerns regarding privacy, civil liberties, and civil rights impacted by deployment of the Surveillance Technology.
-If the benefits or reasonably anticipated benefits do not outweigh the financial and/or operational costs or civil liberties or civil rights are not reasonably safeguarded, the City Council may (1) recommend modifications to the Surveillance Use Policy that are designed to address the City Council's concerns to the Mayor for his consideration; and/or (2) request a report back from the Mayor regarding steps taken to address the City Council's concerns. - (D) Nothing in this Ordinance shall prohibit the City Council from enacting a separate Ordinance to ban or otherwise regulate any surveillance technology, whether previously approved or not.
+Whether the civil rights and liberties of any communities or groups, including communities of color or other marginalized communities in the City are disproportionately impacted by the deployment of the Surveillance Technology. - ix.
+A disclosure of any new agreements made in the past 12 months with non-City entities that include to acquiringe, sharinge, or otherwise usinge Surveillance Technology or the Surveillance Data it provides. - (C) Based upon information provided in the Annual Surveillance Report, the City Council shall determine whether the benefits to the impacted City department(s) and the community of the Surveillance Technology outweigh the financial and operational costs and whether reasonable safeguards exist to address reasonable concerns regarding privacy, civil liberties, and civil rights impacted by deployment of the Surveillance Technology.
+If the benefits or reasonably anticipated benefits do not outweigh the financial and/or operational costs or civil liberties or civil rights are not reasonably safeguarded, the City Council may (1) recommend modifications to the Surveillance Use Policy that are designed to address the City Council's concerns to the Mayor for his consideration; and/or (2) request a report back from the Mayor regarding steps taken to address the City Council's concerns; and/or (3) disapprove further use of the Surveillance Technology.

+(D) Nothing in this Ordinance shall prohibit the City Council from enacting a separate Ordinance to ban or otherwise regulate any surveillance technology, whether previously approved or not.-

-No later than May 31 of each year, the City Council shall hold a meeting to discuss the City departments' Annual Surveillance Reports, and shall publicly release a report that includes a summary of all requests for approval of Surveillance Technology received by the City Council during the prior year, including whether the City Council approved or disapproved of the Surveillance Technology.
+(D) No later than May 31 of each year, the City Council shall hold a meeting to discuss the City departments' Annual Surveillance Reports, and shall publicly release a report that includes a summary of all requests for approval of Surveillance Technology Impact Reports received by the City Council during the prior year pursuant to Section 1.3 or Section 1.4 of this Chapter, including whether the City Council approved or disapproved, or required modifications to of the Surveillance Technology.
+Impact Report.